 * Publication supported by a commission from Brandon Fradd and The Newburgh Institute for the Arts and Ideas, and by a grant from the General Fund of the American Musicological Society, supported in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation.

-About the AuthorAlejandro L. Madrid is a professor of musicology at Cornell University.
-He is the author of the award-winning In Search of Julián Carrillo and Sonido 13 and coauthor of Danzón: Circum-Caribbean Dialogues in Music and Dance.
+About the AuthorAlejandro L. Madrid is a professor of music at Harvard University.
+He is the author of the award-winning In Search of Julián Carrillo and Sonido 13 and coauthor of Danzon: Circum-Caribbean Dialogues in Music and Dance.

 "Madrid's biographical counterpoint masterfully portrays the polyrhythmic life of Tania Leon.
 His use of photos and personal interviews vividly tells Leon's life story.
 The prevalence of this intimacy adds flavor -- a taste of memoir -- inviting readers to devour the book like linear notes.
 The juxtaposition of firsthand accounts with historical context and political drama creates a page turner -- a biography containing strides that many outside of music will find illuminating." --Notes

 "There is incredible beauty and power in the way this book attends to aesthetics and artists with rigor and care.
 What sets it apart are Madrid's stunning interviews conducted over several years with Leon and her family, peers, and students.
 An essential document about an extraordinary artist."--Alexandra T. Vazquez, author of Listening in Detail: Performances of Cuban Music